apryakhin/legion.stanford.edu/profiling.md

 legion_prof prof_*.gz
 {% endhighlight %}

 The first line installs Rust.
-The second install a `legion_prof` binary into `~/.cargo/bin`.
+The second installs a `legion_prof` binary into `~/.cargo/bin`.
 The third runs the profiler.
 The supported flags are substantially similar to the Python implementation and can be queried with `--help`.